titanium25/YAFS28_NODE_P2_site/readMe.md

     * Check if inputs got white spaces
     * Check if first name & last name got numbers
     * Check if inputs under 12 characters long
   * View checkbox checked automatically if create/delete/update is selected
+  * New user will be created with proper Israel date and time zone
 * Edit user - modal
   * Validation
     * Check for blank fields